RadGPT: Constructing 3D Image-Text Tumor Datasets

 \subsection{Evaluating Diagnoses in AI-Made Reports}

-We propose an automatic strategy to evaluate the clinical utility of AI-made reports.
-Specifically, it evaluates whether the diagnoses in the reports are correct.
-We prompt an LLM\footref{note:llm} (see prompts in Appendix \ref{ap:prompts}) to identify whether reports mention liver, kidney, or pancreatic tumors.
-Then, we convert the LLM answers into categorical labels.
-We create labels for both AI-made reports and human-made reports (ground-truth).
-By comparing them, we calculate tumor detection sensitivity and specificity for the AI-made reports.
-Besides producing clinically relevant metrics (\S\ref{sec:results_metric}), this evaluation strategy is practical: using zero-shot inference, it does not need fine-tuning and is easily adaptable to multiple hospitals.
-Also, with a simple prompt modification, it can evaluate multiple diagnoses beyond tumors.
+We propose a new strategy to evaluate the clinical utility of AI-made reports: a straightforward, LLM-based diagnostic evaluation.
+First, we prompt a zero-shot LLM (Llama 3.1 70B AWQ, prompts in \S\ref{ap:prompts}) to identify in which organ the report mentions tumors.
+Then, we convert the LLM answer into categorical labels.
+We compare labels for AI-made and human-made reports (ground-truth) to calculate tumor detection sensitivity and specificity.
+This evaluation strategy is \textit{scalable} and practical: with zero-shot inference, it does not need fine-tuning and is easily adaptable to multiple hospitals.
+Importantly, our strategy produces clinically relevant metrics (detection sensitivity / specificity), which are easy to interpret by clinicians.
+Here, we limit our evaluation strategy to tumor detection.
+However, it can be expanded to evaluate other relevant clinical information and diseases beyond tumors---with simple prompt modifications.